 Dealing with bereavement and grief during social distancing

-Funerals have changed a lot over the last few months, and this change will undoubtedly have an impact on the way we grieve.
+Funerals have changed a lot over the last year, and this has undoubtedly had an impact on the way we grieve.

 While our usual advice is to avoid isolating yourself, this may feel like an impossible task because of the social distancing guidelines in place.
 But it can still be done, and we’ve put together some guidance to help.